16 – 1960s: An Overview

 1964 Election

 The 1964 Presidential election came at a tumultuous time, with the country still in shock over Kennedy’s assassination and looking as though it might have to escalate militarily against communists in Vietnam.
 In June, Klansmen and police in Neshoba County, Mississippi murdered three civil rights workers as the pressure mounted to grant minorities full citizenship.
-Meanwhile, the British Invasion led by the Beatles and Rolling Stones reinvented Rock-n-Roll as a cultural revolution unfolded against traditional values.
+Meanwhile, the British Invasion led by the Beatles and Rolling Stones reinvented Rock-n-Roll as a cultural revolution unfolded against traditional values, complimented by an American presence of black artists in England, like Jimi Hendrix and Otis Redding.

 Barry Goldwater Campaign Poster, 1964Lyndon Johnson (D) was president for a year after JFK’s assassination before running against Arizona Republican Senator Barry Goldwater, or AuH20 as bumper stickers called him, for those familiar with the periodic table.
 Many politicians seem plastic or insincere as they fake smile to crowds and waffle around on issues to suit whatever they think voters want.
 Similar to Democrats in the post-Reagan era, most Republicans in the post-FDR era didn’t dare take on the New Deal.
 Barry Goldwater, by contrast, was a straight shooter with independent convictions who didn’t suffer fools kindly.